Chingu-Solo/solo-koala-105/README.md

 ```
 git clone https://github.com/Chingu-Solo/solo-koala-105.git
 cd <your directory>/solo-koala-105
-create a config.js file and add your API Key in it as so:
+create a config.js file in your root directory and add your API Key as so:
 export const config = {
 	apiKey: <your Google Font API Key>
 };```